top of page

 Note:

-One Final Note on Interferences
+One Final Note on COD Test Interferences from Hydrogen Peroxide

 A logical approach to removing the hydrogen peroxide residual from a sample would be to add an oxygen scavenger (sodium sulfite, sodium bisulfite, etc.).
 In my case, working with industrial wastewater applications where the hydrogen peroxide concentration in the sample could be >20,000 mg/L, you end up needing a fairly high concentration of bisulfite to quench the peroxide residual.
 This too, will add COD to the sample.
 In order to account for this, and this can really add to the workload, you need to prepare a separate sample with distilled water dosed with the amount of bisulfite used for quenching the hydrogen peroxide, and run the COD on this sample.
 This result will then need to be subtracted from the wastewater sample COD value.